Agentic Reward Modeling: Verifying GUI Agent via Progressive Trajectory-Grounded Interaction: Introduction

-In summary, the contributions of this study are as follows: \begin{itemize} \item We advocate for a paradigm shift from LLM-as-a-Judge to Agentic Interactive Verification, enabling verifiers to proactively interact with the environment to overcome partial state observability. \item We propose VAGEN, a framework that employs an interactive tool-augmented agent to autonomously plan and execute verification strategies by directly inspecting environment states. \item Experiments demonstrate that VAGEN significantly outperforms LLM-as-a-Judge baselines, while further boosting performance via a test-time scaling strategy. \end{itemize}
+In summary, the contributions of this study are as follows: \begin{itemize} \item We identify the complementary strengths and limitations of passive trajectory verification and active environment interaction, and advocate a trajectory-grounded interactive verification paradigm that unifies both for reliable GUI agent reward modeling. \item We propose VAGEN, a framework that instantiates this paradigm via a tool-augmented verifier agent governed by a Progressive Verification Mechanism, which follows a surface-to-latent and cheap-to-expensive design philosophy to achieve end-to-end verification. \item Extensive experiments demonstrate that VAGEN consistently outperforms both passive and active verification baselines while achieving a favorable performance-efficiency trade-off, and further boosts performance via a test-time scaling strategy. \end{itemize}